flexivrobotics/flexiv_ros/README.md

 RDK APIs are wrapped into ROS packages in `flexiv_ros`.
 Key functionalities like real-time joint torque and position control, `ros_control` and MoveIt! integrations are implemented.

+> [!IMPORTANT]
+> For new features and bug fixes, please migrate to ROS 2 and use the [Flexiv ROS 2 Humble](https://github.com/flexivrobotics/flexiv_ros2).

 ## References

 [Flexiv RDK main webpage](https://rdk.flexiv.com/) contains important information like RDK user manual and network setup.